 Outreach is made up of the College of Continuing Education and the College of Liberal Studies.
-Nationally recognized for its pioneering efforts in continuing education, University Outreach extends the educational resources of the University of Oklahoma on campus, online and at more than 60 locations around the world.
+Nationally recognized for its pioneering efforts in continuing education, University Outreach extends the educational resources of the University of Oklahoma on campus, online, and at locations around the world.

 A Thriving Diverse Continuing Education Enterprise

-Each year, thousands of individuals in Oklahoma and all over the world take lifelong learning opportunities through OU Outreach.
-Outreach at the University of Oklahoma extends OU's educational resources through more than 30 different program formats, annually offering about 3,000 courses and activities to more than 200,000 nontraditional students in Oklahoma and all over the world.
+Outreach at the University of Oklahoma offers more than 30 different program formats, annually offering about 3,000 courses and activities to more than 200,000 nontraditional students in Oklahoma and beyond.

-CCE is committed to meeting the education and training needs of a wide variety of individuals, organizations, businesses and communities.
-Approximately one-third of participants attend programs held at our residential facility, the Oklahoma Center for Continuing Education (OCCE), in the Thurman J. Forum building, located on the campus of the University of Oklahoma.
+OU Outreach is committed to meeting the education and training needs of a wide variety of individuals, organizations, businesses and communities.
+Many participants attend programs held in the Thurman J. White Forum Building, located on the Norman campus of the University of Oklahoma.

 OU Outreach is comprised of two divisions: